hemanthkumar314/Connect2People/README.md

 # SnapGram (Social Media Application)

 ## Overview
-Build a modern Social Media Application with a stunning UI ,a special tech stack, an infinite scroll feature, and amazing performance using React JS, Appwrite, TypeScript, and more.
+Build a modern Social Media Application(SnapGram) with a stunning UI ,a special tech stack, an infinite explore posts scroll feature, and amazing performance using React JS, Appwrite, TypeScript, and more.

 ## Key Features
 - **User-Friendly Interface**: Enjoy a simple and intuitive interface by adjusting parameters to fine-tune the application, ensuring they align with your vision.
-- **Community Interaction**: Share your
+- **User Registration and Authentication**: Users can sign up for an account and log in to access the Application.Passwords are securely hashed and stored in AppWrite Cloud Database and Auth.
+- **Home Feed Page**: The Home Feed shows posts from your friends and followed accounts.
+It's the main area where you can scroll through updates and interact with posts.
+- **Exploring Posts Page**: The Explore page lets you discover new content from people or topics you don't follow yet.
+You can browse trending posts or search for specific interests.
+- **Saved Posts Page**: The Saved Posts page contains all the posts you've bookmarked.
+You can easily access your favorite posts here at any time.
+- **Creating Post**: You can create and share a new post by uploading photos, videos, or text.
+Customize it with captions and tags, then share it with your followers.
+- **Friends Interaction**: Interact with your friends by liking, commenting, or sharing their posts.
+You can also send friend requests and contact them directly.

 ## Technologies Used